wonke2/Find-A-Pet/SprintReports.md

 - The React Router Routes have been created to access the registration and login pages
 - Service Providers have additional required fields compared to user signup

-Service listings are added and displayed (Mohammad & Avash):
-- We could not complete this in time as we need to populate Service Providers and Services with sample data in order to accomplish this, which we could not do in time.
-We will complete this in the next sprint and re-evaluate the completion speed of features for more realistic targets.
 #### Challenges Faced / Discuss:

 Pet Search and Filter Functionality: